 The program will begin in Davidson in late August with several days of orientation.
 The group will then leave together for Shanghai from Davidson.
-Although the dates have not been finalized for the Fall 2014 program, it will likely begin on August 20th and conclude by December 15th.

 - Campus housing, with many opportunities to interact with Chinese and other foreign students, as well as faculty.

 - Study-tours to Beijing, Xi'an, Lhasa, and rural Guangdon.

 - Overnight trips to Suzhou, Nanjing, and other nearby sites.